-Most severe cardiac cause of death over the world.
+Heart attack is considered the most severe cardiac cause of death over the world.

 Just like in unstable angina emergency medical attention is a must.
 Call an ambulance immediately.

-What to do if you get a sudden sever chest pain (heart attack or suspected unstable angina) at home-
+What to do if you get a sudden sever chest pain (heart attack or suspected unstable angina) at home

 - Immediately stop what you are doing and rest/sit.

 - If you are already on angina medications take them according to your doctor’s instructions.